Edwards-R/redlist_docs/red_list_analysis_old/model.md

 In addition, the internal review team has the capability to create maps on demand via QGIS and postGIS.
 One such example would be the creation of a map to show the spread of a parasite and its host on one map, within a custom defined time slice.

+## Minimum Convex Polygon
+The minimum convex polygon, based on 10km resolution cells.
+No length culling is introduced due to the problems in establishing 'true' length vs observation-limited length.

+Many low-data-volume taxa experience significant problems with minimum convex polygon drawing, where one or two new nodes in the polygon cause significant variation in the area contained.

 ## Buffer Union
 See [buffer union](./glossary.md#buffer-union) for a description